KhekhaevSalekh/next-auth-Yandex-issue/README.md

 ## What did I notice:
 - If you run the project and open it in Google Chrome, then select 'Slow 3G' in the network settings of the DevTools, the issue disappears.

+## Different approachs

+- First one is by opening second tab.
+After this you can choose different ways how you will go:
+  1) stay in second tab
+  2) close second tab after authorization and continue in the first tab